Mara language

-Mara (Mara reih; /mrh/, မရာဘာသာစကား; /my/) is a Kuki-Chin language spoken by Mara people, mostly the Tlosai tribe living in 30 villages of Chhimtuipui district, southern Mizoram, India; 9 villages in Thantlang District, Chin State, Burma; and several more in Matupi District, Chin State, Burma.
+Mara (Mara reih, /mrh/; မရာဘာသာစကား, /my/) is a Kuki-Chin language spoken by Mara people, mostly the Tlosai tribe living in 30 villages of Chhimtuipui district, southern Mizoram, India; 9 villages in Thantlang District, Chin State, Burma; and several more in Matupi District, Chin State, Burma.

 The Mara (Tlosai) languages belong to the Kuki-Chin branch of the Sino-Tibetan language family.
 The speakers of the languages are also known as Mara (Tlosais).
+Shendu is a colonial name.

 Mara is a recognised language in the Mara Autonomous District Council (MADC) school curriculum.
 Mara is a compulsory subject for all schools up to class VII (middle school) under the Board of School Education, MADC.

 Written script

 A written script for Mara was first created in 1852 by Captain S.R.
 Tickell.
 Further scripts were invented in 1869 by Captain T.H.
 Lewin, in 1908 by Rev. F.W.
 Savidge and by R.A.
 Lorain.